Challenging Christian Nationalism

 Christian Nationalism (n.)

-Christian nationalism is a cultural framework that conflates American identity with an exclusive form of religious identity.
+Christian nationalism is a political ideology and cultural framework that conflates American identity with an exclusive form of religious identity.
 Rooted in the myth that we were founded as a Christian nation and therefore enjoy special favor by God, supporters seek a fusion of religious and civil life – to the detriment of both.
 Christian nationalism incorporates anti-democratic notions of white supremacy, nativism, patriarchy, and authoritarianism.

 Christian nationalism draws on the symbols and language of Christian religious life in service of a political and cultural goal.
 But the “Christian” elements of this ideology are more about identity than religion.
 Its ultimate goal is power – for a particular group of Americans, at the expense of all others.